nsotnikov/cleanup-docker/README.md

-# Cleanup docker shell script
+# Docker cleanup shell script
 **WARNING!**
-**This script will stop and delete all docker containers, images and volumes on your host!**
+**This shell script will stop and delete all docker containers, images and volumes on your host!**
 **It will not be possible to restore them!**

 ## Usage